Return to Library Home Page

 Disease and Pests: Aphids on new growth during the spring.
 Also, Texas root rot has been observed to occur during later summer on trees that are in excessively wet landscape sites.

-Additional comments: From an aesthetic vantage point, Arizona mesquite is a rangy, unattractive tree of limited landscape aesthetic value other than for non-irrigated native desert garden plantings and/or desert restoration projects.
-It is actively naturalizing in many areas of the Phoenix metro area.
-To summarize, this tree is high maintenance.
-In managed landscapes it requires a lot of maintenance to not get much in return.
+Additional comments: From an aesthetic vantage point, Arizona mesquite is a rangy, unattractive tree of limited landscape aesthetic value other than for non-irrigated native desert garden plantings and/or desert restoration projects an is actively naturalizing in many areas of the Phoenix metro area.
+In managed landscapes, Arizona mesquite requires a lot of pruning maintenance to not get much in return.
+So to summarize, this is a high maintenance tree!

 Question of the day: Is Arizona mesquite native to Arizona or did it 'migrate' north from old Mexico with the cattle ranching business?